Cheras Highway

 Cheras Highway, Federal Route 1 also known as Cheras Road and Loke Yew Road is a major highway in Kuala Lumpur, Malaysia.

 History

 This highway was upgraded in 1988 by Metramac Corporation Sdn.Bhd.
-The Cheras Road toll plaza began operation from 1 September 1990.
+The Cheras Road toll plaza began operations from 1 September 1990.
 After being suspended a year later before reopening on 15 September 1991, toll charges reduced by 50 percent from the usual RM1.
 After many complaints and traffic jams, the toll plaza was abolished on 14 September 2003 and replaced by Taman Midah MRT station on 17 July 2017.
 Today, the highway is maintained by Kuala Lumpur City Hall (DBKL).